Are your horses part of your bushfire plan?

 All animals are welcome at relief centres but they must be under the supervision of the owner/carer at all times, and you must bring basic provisions for them.
 Where possible, they should be contained.

 Council will open an emergency relief centre when requested to do so by the agency that is responsible for the emergency.

-For information on where an emergency relief centre is opening, and to keep up to date with any fires in your area, you should use a range of sources including VIC Emergency, ABC radio, CFA’s FireReady app and the CFA's social media channels.
+For information on where an emergency relief centre is opening, and to keep up to date with any fires in your area, you should use a range of sources including VIC Emergency and ABC radio.

 Protecting the livestock on your property from bushfires requires that you prepare and plan well.

 For more specific information about livestock please visit the Department of Economic Development, Jobs, Training & Transport.